graphql/graphql-spec/README.md

 }
 ```

 We're missing one last piece: an entry point into the type system.

-So we'll
-define one more type that allows us to get to these objects:
+When we define a schema, we define an object type that is the basis for all
+queries.
+The name of this type is `Query` by convention, and it describes
+our public, top-level API.
+Our `Query` type for this example will look like
+this:

 ```
 type Query {